Config fields, showing default values

 Use the signature processor when you need to:

-metadata.include_patterns(e.g.http_client,kafka,nats), the signature rides on transport headers without modifying the body. - Persist self-contained signed records — when writing to file or object storage, where headers don't survive, splice the signature into the body so the record is verifiable on its own.
+• Persist self-contained signed records — when writing to file or object storage, where headers don't survive, splice the signature into the body so the record verifies without any transport metadata.
+The verifier still obtains the node's public key separately (see Verification).

 Don't use this if: